 However, there are complications.
 High laser power also means that the shot noise of the photons causes fluctuations in the mirror.
 It can also cause thermal distortions of the mirrors, as well as (potentially) producing a type of parametric resonance in the cavity because mirror vibrations couple to the radiation pressure and can produce oscillations in this way.
 For space-based interferometers such as the planned LISA mission, the mirrors drift freely, meaning that their mutual distance changes constantly.
-The net result is that there are a scary number of issues to deal with, but the detections tell us that none are insurmountable!
+The net result is that there are a scary number of issues to deal with, but at this point none of them seem fatal in the long run, and in fact ground-based instruments such as LIGO have reached their initial design sensitivity, so things are looking good!